thebiodesignlab/helix/README.md

 ## 🧬 Run your first model

 Let's predict a protein structure using ESMFold.
+This also works in parallel for multiple sequences.

 ```bash
 modal run helix.esm::predict_structures --fasta-file "myprotein.fasta"